-Cllr Chris Southward, Portfolio holder for Environment and Transport, said:
+Cllr Elizabeth Mallinson, Portfolio holder for Communities, Health and Wellbeing, said:

-“We are absolutely delighted to receive a Green Flag Award for the eighth year in a row.
+“We are absolutely delighted to receive a Green Flag Award for the ninth year in a row.
+The park is a great place for leisure activities and is a healthy area, promoting wellbeing.
 We know how much quality green spaces matter to residents and visitors, and this award celebrates the dedication that goes into maintaining Chance’s Park to such a high standard.
 The Friends of Chance’s Park deserve a lot of praise and we’d like to thank them for their continued support.”

 The main entrance to Chance's Park and the community centre is off the Wigton Road (A595).
 There is pedestrian access off Dunmallet Rigg, Wigton Road, Dunmail Drive, Park Road and Langrigg Road.

 - Georgian Garden - a restored and modernised interpretation of the original formal gardens which would have surrounded the Manor